OCR-D/ocrd-website/site/en/setup.md

 Each sub folder starting with 'OCR-D-OCR' should now contain 4 files with the detected full text.

-## Running a small workflow without taverna
+## Running a small workflow without Taverna

 ### With PyPI and workflow engine from core